- 1 Single Spindle Automatic Lathe

-The tools used on the cross slides are usually form tools and are plunged into the work piece at the desired feed rate.
-The tools used in the turret may be turning tool, drilling tools etc. It is general to use more than one tool on a turret station.
+The tools used on the cross slides are usually formed tools and are plunged into the workpiece at the desired feed rate.
+The tools used in the turret may be turning tools, drilling tools, etc. It is general to use more than one tool on a turret station.
 External threading is usually carried out by a thread chasing attachment.
 Internal threads are made using taps.

 It can be performed in an automatic lathe with the help of special attachments.
-This is one of the owing features of automatic lathe.
-The reduction in number of set ups and total machining time enables the parts to be produced at an economical cost in an automatic lathe.
-For of their application to manufacture screws at low cost, these are called screw cutting machines.
+This is one of the owing features of the automatic lathe.
+The reduction in the number of setups and total machining time enables the parts to be produced at an economical cost in an automatic lathe.
+For their application to manufacturing screws at low cost, these are called screw-cutting machines.

 The lathe has a geared headstock.
 The headstock has one slow speed and one fast speed.
 The spindle speed is changed with the help of the trip dogs provided on the drum.

 At the end of the bed, a square turret is mounted.
 The travel of the turret slide is achieved by the adjustable cam drum.
 The turret is indexed to the next at the end of each stroke.